chitezh/woocommerce_states_places/tags/1.2.3/README.md

 = Minimum Requirements =

 * WordPress 4.0  or greater
-* Woocommerce 2.2 or greater
+* WooCommerce 2.2 or greater
 * PHP version 5.2.4 or greater
 * MySQL version 5.0 or greater

 = Automatic installation =

 1. Go to your **Dashboard » Plugins » Add new**
-2. In the search form write **"States, Cities, and Places for Woocommerce"**
+2. In the search form write **"States, Cities, and Places for WooCommerce"**
 3. When the search return the result, click on the **Install Now** button
 4. Finally, click on the **Activate** button
 5. Enjoy the plugin!